 (A) Schematic and representative traces of the NMJ assay in Drosophila larvae.
 In a fillet preparation, motor neuron axons are cut and electrically stimulated with a suction electrode, and type Ib/s boutons are wide-field imaged with an EMCCD camera.
 Images are segmented and analyzed in response to stimulation.
-Scale bars, 5 μ m.
-(B) Fluorescence changes ($\Delta F/F{apo}$) from calcium titrations of purified GCaMP protein variants.
+Scale bars, 5 $\mu$ m.
+(B) Fluorescence changes ( $\Delta$ F/Fapo) from calcium titrations of purified GCaMP protein variants.
 (C) Frequency tuning curves for low affinity variants (EF-hand mutants), GCaMP6, and GCaMP5G.
-The averaged maximum $\Delta F/F_0$ at different stimulation frequencies are plotted.
-Different variants are color-coded according to their rank order of dissociation constant (K_d).
+The averaged maximum $\Delta$ F/F0 at different stimulation frequencies are plotted.
+Different variants are color-coded according to their rank order of dissociation constant (Kd).
 Note that the low affinity variants are right-shifted and have shallower slopes.
 (D) Decay kinetics for the low affinity variants, GCaMP6, and GCaMP5G.
+The low affinity variants are faster than previous GCaMPs including GCaMP6f.
+(E) Rise kinetics for the low affinity variants, GCaMP6, and GCaMP5G.
 The low affinity variants are faster than previous GCaMP6f.